Autism Therapist

 - Review and refine strategies as needed to ensure progress

 Therapy is a collaborative process.
-You are in control, and I am here to guide and support you.
+You are in control, and I am only here to guide and support you as your autism therapist.

 Addressing Common Concerns About Mental Health Providers